Meralco solar, telco units expand sustainability drive

 Meanwhile, Meralco’s telecommunications arm, Radius Telecoms Inc., rolled out 100 MB bandwidth internet connectivity to the 10-storey commercial and residential building Mirax Tower 1 in Makati City.

 Mirax and Rima are realty companies engaged in property development.
-Its projects include two warehouses and five commercial and residential buildings in Taguig City and three high-rise commercial buildings in Makati City.
+Their projects include two warehouses and five commercial and residential buildings in Taguig City and three high-rise commercial buildings in Makati City.

 “This partnership of Mirax and Rima with Meralco will continue and will serve as an ideal model to all companies engaging in the development of the types of properties you’re seeing today,” he added.